ahmadexp/IEEE-3335/07 - Timing Interfaces/README.md

-# 7 Timing Interfaces (Normative)
+nable# 7 Timing Interfaces (Normative)

 This chapter defines the interfaces through which a TimeCard exchanges timing and frequency information with external systems.
 These interfaces form the core of interoperability between TimeCards, host platforms, and external timing networks.
-All implementations **SHALL** adhere to standardized electrical, protocol, and logical interface behaviors to ensure cross-vendor compatibility and predictable operation.
+All implementations **SHALL** adhere to standardized electrical, protocol, and logical interface behaviors to enable cross-vendor compatibility and predictable operation.

 ---